GOODNIGHT-HYPN0POMP/GOODNIGHT-HYPN0POMP/README.md

 			NAME ABBREVIATES + MEANINGS !!
 	➳ w2i: Whisper to interact !
+	➳ C + H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me i don't mind & love when people do that !! ^_^
 	➳ dniuf: do not interact unless friend
 	➳ dniuc: do not interact unless close
-	➳ C + H: Cuddles and hiding behind me is okay + encouraged !! you can also cuddle in front of me i don't mind & love when people do that !! ^_^
+	➳ iwc: interact with caution + care
+	➳ iwec: interact with extreme caution + care

 ![](https://komarev.com/ghpvc/?username=GOODNIGHT-HYPN0POMP&color=940066&style=plastic&label=stomachbook+enjoyers)